How to Care for Newborn Umbilical Cord at Home

 A baby lying on a blanket during a diaper change showing how to care for newborn umbilical cord.

-When you first bring your baby home, one of the things you will quickly learn is how to care for their umbilical cord.
-That tiny stump on their belly button is what is left from birth, and it will slowly dry, shrink, and fall away when it is ready.
+When you first bring your baby home, one of the things you quickly realize is how to care for newborn umbilical cord stumps.
+That tiny piece left on your baby’s belly button is what remains from birth.
+It might look strange or even a little scary, but it is completely normal.
+Over time, the stump will dry, shrink, and eventually fall off.

-Umbilical cords usually fall off between day five and week three.
-As the days pass, it will start to dry, its color will fade to a darker shade, and the texture will change.
-Sometimes it drops off when you least expect it, during a diaper change or while you are dressing your baby.
+Umbilical cords normally fall off between day five and the third week.
+As the days pass, you will notice the stump changing.
+At first, it looks moist and yellowish.
+Then it starts to dry, darken, and shrink.
+Eventually, it drops off completely.
+Sometimes it happens when you least expect it, during a diaper change or while dressing your baby.

-If it is still there after four weeks or if it does not seem to be healing, check in with your pediatrician.
-This is part of normal belly button healing, but it should not continue for too long without progress.
+If the cord is still there after four weeks or does not seem to be healing properly, it is worth checking in with your pediatrician.
+This is all part of belly button care newborn, but it should not take longer than a month without progress.

 Keeping the Belly Button Area Clean

-For all three of my children, my pediatrician recommended cleaning with alcohol after each bath.
-I would spray a small amount on the stump and gently clean around the base with a cotton bud.
+For all three of my children, my pediatrician recommended alcohol care.
+After each bath, I would spray a little alcohol on the stump and gently clean around the base with a cotton bud.
+It became part of our normal bath and bedtime routine.

-No matter which method your doctor suggests, the goal is the same.
-Keep the area clean, prevent the diaper from rubbing, and check it daily.
+Whichever method your doctor recommends, the goal is always the same.
+Keep the area clean, keep it dry, prevent diapers from rubbing on it, and check it every day.

 2. Include Cord Care in Bath Time